Highlights

 Dr. Sapolsky explains how most animals like, say, a giraffe, will go through short periods of stress, such as when being chased by a predator.
 Once the aggressor has left the area, though, the animal will continue about its business with thoughts such as choosing which blade of grass to eat next.
 This scenario of short periods of stress (known as acute stress) is what our brain systems for managing stress were actually designed for from an evolutionary perspective.

-At the same time, beginning about 10 million years ago, according to Sapolsky, primates evolved the cognitive capacity to socially manipulate, for example through physical bullying, and thus induce chronic socialization-related stress amongst each other.
+At the same time, beginning about 10 million years ago, according to Sapolsky, primates evolved the cognitive capacity to socially manipulate, for example through bullying, and thus induce chronic socialization-related stress amongst each other.
 Baboons, which Dr. Sapolsky refers to as “jerks,” constantly engage in social manipulation within their hierarchical social structures to determine rank and order.
 This, he says, induces long-lasting, chronic stress.

 Similarly, humans in Western society are bombarded with social stressors, not only from the people they interact with but also from social media and political news.
 Due to the similarities between stressors for people in Western societies and those amongst baboons, Dr. Sapolsky has spent a good chunk of his 30+-year career studying how stress affects the brains of baboons.